alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 The list may apply the function many times. `Maybe` may skip it.
 Another abstraction might defer it or batch it.
 For pure computations, only the returned value matters.
 For effects, invocation matters too.

-The pressure to represent effects explicitly appears when the program grows and that policy must stay composable.
+The need to represent effects explicitly appears when the program grows and that policy must stay composable.

-`IO<T>` can be thought of as a deferred effectful computation: a recipe for work that does nothing until it is run.
-Constructing or naming one does not start work; it only describes later work.
-It makes that difference visible by changing the type:
+`IO<T>` can be viewed as a deferred effectful computation: a recipe for a computation that does nothing until it is executed.
+Constructing or naming one does not begin execution; it only describes later execution.
+It makes that difference explicit by changing the type:

 ```text
 Customer -> IO<RiskScore>
 ```

 Instead of performing an effect and returning a value, the function returns a value that describes a computation.
 That computation may later interact with the outside world and produce a result.
-This lets a program compose effectful work before an outer boundary decides how to execute it.
+This lets a program compose effectful computations before an outer boundary decides how to execute them.

-A common question is how to get the `T` out of `IO<T>`.
-In the middle of the program, there is no general safe unwrap. `IO<T>` is a recipe, not a box with a finished `T` inside; the result appears only when the effect runs.
-Until then, keep composing, or return the `IO<T>` outward until a boundary decides to run it.
+A common question is how to extract the `T` from `IO<T>`.
+In the middle of the program, there is no general safe unwrap. `IO<T>` is a recipe, not a box with a finished `T` inside; the result appears only when the effect executes.
+Until then, keep composing, or return the `IO<T>` outward until a boundary decides to execute it.

-In LINQ syntax, the same deferred program can be sketched like this once the usual LINQ aliases are available:
+In LINQ syntax, the same deferred program can be written like this once the usual LINQ aliases are available:

 ```csharp
 IO<Unit> program =